I recently heard a woman after yoga say that she’s ‘not going to have one halloween candy because candy is dangerous’.

 That child who you forbid candy to … I betcha she’ll find another way to get her sweets … Maybe it’s at a party … or a restaurant … or alone when nobody else knows …

-Here’s the point if we want to overcome compulsive eating: food rules can make our inner child (our subconscious selves) feel restricted.
+Here’s the point: food rules can make our inner child (our subconscious selves) feel restricted.
 This feeling of restriction then leads us to rebel and eat food.

 Restriction – like not eating candy when you want to – leads to compulsion later on down the line.

 So how do you beat your food rules?

 The first step is to know your food rules.

 I am not going to lie to you.